omega8cc/boa/docs/ini/site/INI.md

 ;;
-;;  To use customized version of either schema.xml or solrconfig.xml, you need ;;  to switch solr_custom_config to YES below and if you are using hosted ;;  Aegir service, submit a support ticket to get these files updated with ;;  your custom versions.
+;;  To use customized version of either schema.xml or solrconfig.xml, you need ;;  to switch solr_custom_config to YES below and if you are using hosted ;;  Ægir service, submit a support ticket to get these files updated with ;;  your custom versions.
 On self-hosted BOA simply update these files directly.
 ;;
 ;;  Please remember to use Solr compatible config files.